 - and have protocols in place for physical distancing and disinfecting.

 Additionally, procedure masks are required and provided at all institutions, and cloth masks are required at all other work sites.
 I expect you to wear yours properly – covering your mouth and nose – to protect yourself and those around you.
 Supervisors and executives are performing spot checks throughout our institutions and work sites.
 They will ensure compliance, and those not following directions will face disciplinary action.
 Your mask should be considered as another tool in your belt, designed to help you protect others.

 More information on how this new order will impact CDCR, including telework, is forthcoming, and will be made available to all staff.

 Let’s do our part, not only as public servants, but as Californians.
-I encourage everyone to read the Governor’s press release on this for more information, as well as the state’s COVID-19 web page, which will update regularly on the stay at home order.
+I encourage everyone to read the Governor’s press release for more information, as well as the state’s COVID-19 web page.
+The site will update regularly on the stay at home order.